-Brokers, banks and other nominees are not permitted to vote without instructions from the beneficial owner in the election of directors, on the advisory resolution on executive compensation or on the material terms of the performance goals under the 2006 Omnibus Long-Term Incentive Plan.
+Brokers, banks and other nominees are not permitted to vote without instructions from the beneficial owner in the election of directors, on the advisory resolution on executive compensation, on the amendment and restatement of the Company's 2006 Omnibus Long-Term Incentive Plan or on the advisory vote on the frequency of conducting future advisory votes on executive compensation.
 Therefore, if your shares are held through a broker, bank or other nominee, they will not be voted on these matters unless you affirmatively vote your shares in one of the ways described above.
 If you are a beneficial owner, your broker, bank or other nominee is permitted to vote your shares on the ratification of Ernst & Young LLP as our independent registered public accounting firm even if the broker, bank or other nominee does not receive voting instructions from you.